DrDijkstra/LightOJ/README.md

 # LightOJ
-All the code of light oj solved by me uploaded here.
+All the code of light oj solved by me was uploaded here.